(Translated by Kirill Zubarev)

 * * * * *

 Many religions offer a detailed explanation of how to improve perfect love.
-This happens when one learns to love the whole world and to see in every person and event a manifestation of God’s Will and Love.
+This happens when one learns to love the whole world and to see in every person and event, a manifestation of God’s Will and Love.

-Other prescriptions and rules, coming from this main testament of many religions, are also very similar.
+Other prescriptions and rules, from the main testament of many religions, are also very similar.
 They include principles which are similar to the commandments of the New Testament, i.e., the prescriptions “thou shalt not kill” “thou shalt not steal”, etc., in Hindu and Buddhist traditions the principle of “thou shalt not kill” corresponds to Ahimsa (nonviolence to all living beings, neither in thoughts, nor in words or in actions) and the principle of “thou shalt not steal” – Asteya (no desire to possess another’s property), etc.

 The gradual way is the way of personal efforts, it is the way of one’s ego’ efforts.
 The gradual way is the cessation of all efforts, the relaxation of all tensions of consciousness and means total surrender.

 The similarity of basic religious moral prescriptions leads to the fact that many philosophers, theologians and religious scholars begin to speak about global ethics, “universal ethics”, more or less, presented in the moral code of any particular religious tradition.

-Swami Vivekananda, a well-known religious reformer of the twentieth century, compared those who reject all religions except for their own ones, with a dog that does not recognize its beloved master, dressed in different clothes.
+Swami Vivekananda, a well-known religious reformer of the twentieth century, compared those who reject all religions except for their own ones, to a dog that does not recognize its beloved master, dressed in different clothes.

-“Truth can be compared with a fountain, which spurts with one water jet up, and then it falls in a great number of drops down at different times and at different places” (Inayat Khan).)
+“Truth can be compared to a fountain, which spurts with one water jet up, and then it falls in a great number of drops down at different times and at different places” (Inayat Khan).)

 (From the book “The Psychology of Man’s Possible Evolution.” by P. D. Ouspensky, a disciple of G. I. Gurdjieff , famous mystic,)

 Hesychasm (from the Greek. – “inner silence”), the mystical practice of Orthodoxy, the origin of which related to St. John.
 The followers of Hesychasm experienced the real being of God.
-For this they combined in a special way breathing with special postures, saying a prayer, but not with our lips but with a “spiritual heart” so it could silently sound in the chest, revealing Jesus’s love to the entire world.
+For this they combined in a special way breathing with special postures, saying a prayer, but not with their lips but with a “spiritual heart” so it could silently sound in the chest, revealing Jesus’s love to the entire world.
 Hesychasts also practiced “Illumining by Fabor Light” – entering the flow of pure light and grace of the Holy Spirit.
 In the late XIX – early XX century some isolated settlements of Orthodox Hesychasts were in many places of Russia and the Caucasus.